MariaGamero/TFM-ReasonsforEmployeeTurnover/README.md

 - _Programming languaje_: R Markdown published: http://rpubs.com/Gamer/441414

 ## 2. Data Mining with R:
 The aim is to segregate groups with similar traits and assign them into clusters based on feature similarity.
 I will use k-means clustering.
+The graph resulted of the anaysis has been keeped into "img" folder.

 - _Programming languaje_: R